winningproduct/learn-portal/content/7-harvest/08-technology-revamp-migration-plan.md

 metaTitle: "Technology Revamp/Migration Plan | WP"
 metaDescription: "A roadmap to move to better technologies, to facilitate a rapid response process, while boosting security, availability, performance, and agility."
 published: true
 metaTags:
   - Harvest
   - Technology Revamp
   - Technology Migration
   - Winning Product
   - Technology Mastery
+checklist:
+  -
+    order: 1
+    question: Have you identified the requirement for technology revamp/migration?
+    expectation: Determine technical, time, and financial requirements.
+    version: 1.0.0
+  -
+    order: 2
+    question: Have you identified the risks of technology revamp/migration?
+    expectation: Provide an assessment of cost, duration, commitment from stakeholders, privacy-related risks.
+    version: 1.0.0
+  -
+    order: 3
+    question: Have you identified the most optimized way?
+    expectation: Map and analyze these high prioritized features and pain-points with new product design.
+    version: 1.0.0
+  -
+    order: 4
+    question: Have you assessed the impact?
+    expectation: Once the update is completed, assess the impact and cost.
+    version: 1.0.0
 ---

 ## Why